What is the legal definition of domestic violence in Mississippi?

 This section defines domestic violence for the purposes of getting a domestic violence protective order.

 Under Mississippi law, “abuse” means the occurrence of one or more of the following acts between spouses, former spouses, persons living as spouses or who formerly lived as spouses, persons having a child in common, other relatives who live together or formerly lived together or between people who have a current or former dating relationship:

-- Rape by force or by drugging the victim;
+- rape by force or by drugging the victim; and

 Note: “Abuse” does not include any act of self-defense.1

 1 MS Code § 93-21-3(a)